Before you publish anything online, it’s a good idea to use a free plagiarism checker.

 But once you find it, the results of a check will only take a few seconds.
 And it will be extremely accurate.

-Without a doubt, Grammarly is the best checker you will find, anywhere.
+Without a doubt, Grammarly is one of the best checkers you will find anywhere.

-For users of Prowritingaid, you also have a plagiarism checker included in your subscription too.
+For users of Prowritingaid, you have a checker included in your subscription.

-Like Grammarly, the button for the report is not on the main menu.
-You need to go to More Reports, and then to the bottom of the dropdown menu.
+Like Grammarly, the button for the plagiarism report is not on the main menu.
+You need to go to More Reports and the bottom of the dropdown menu.

 2. Small SEO Tools (Free)

-For a free checker, the Small SEO Tools checker worked quite well.
+For a free online plagiarism checker, the Small SEO Tools checker worked quite well.

 It is limited to 1,000 words per check.
-But if you copy and paste your text in chunks, you can check a longer document.
+But if you copy and paste your text in chunks, you can check a long document.